KKBOX/OpenAPI-Android/README.md

 ## SDK Development
 ### Development Environment
+1. Below applies to those who wants to __develop__ the SDK.
+1. If you were just using the SDK, please refer to previous parts.
 1. Android Studio 3.0
-   1. __DON'T USE OLDER VERSION OF ANDROID STUDIO!!!__, because it doesn't support kotlin.
+   1. __DON'T USE OLDER VERSION OF ANDROID STUDIO!!!__, because it doesn't support kotlin development.
    1. __DON'T USE IntelliJ__, because it's project file is not compatible with android studio 3.0.
 1. Please use __Kotlin__ to develop.